 \section{Method}

-Our system consists of two main components as shown in Figure \ref{fig:overview}: an autoencoder network including an encoder network $E(x)$ and a decoder network $D(z)$, and a loss network $\Phi$ that is a pretrained deep CNN to define feature perceptual loss.
-An input image $x$ is encoded as a latent vector $z = E(x)$, which will be decoded back to image space $\bar{x} = D(z)$.
-After training, new image can be generated by the decoder network with a given vector $z$.
-In order to train a VAE, we need two losses, one is KL divergence loss $\mathcal{L}_{kl} = D_{kl}(q(z|x)||p(z))$ \cite{kingma2013auto}, which is used to make sure that the latent vector $z$ is an independent unit Gaussian random variable.
-The other is feature perceptual loss.
-Instead of directly comparing the input image and the generated image in the pixel space, we feed both of them to a pre-trained deep CNN $\Phi$ respectively and then measure the difference between hidden layer representations, i.e., $\mathcal{L}_{rec} = \mathcal{L}^1 + \mathcal{L}^2 + ... + \mathcal{L}^l$, where $\mathcal{L}^l$ represents the feature loss at the $l^{th}$ hidden layer.
-Thus, we use the high-level feature loss to better measure the perceptual and semantic differences between the two images, this is because the pretrained network on image classification has already incorporated perceptual and semantic information we desired for.
-During the training, the pretrained loss network is fixed and just for high-level feature extraction, and the KL divergence loss $\mathcal{L}_{kl}$ is used to update the encoder network while the feature perceptual loss $\mathcal{L}_{rec}$ is responsible for updating parameters of both the encoder and decoder.
+Our system consists two main components as shown in Figure \ref{fig:overview}: an autoencoder network including an encoder network($E(x)$) and a decoder network($D(z)$), and a loss network ($\Phi$) that is a pretrained deep convolutional neural network to define feature perceptual loss.
+An input image $x$ is encoded as a latent vector $z = E(x)$, which will be decoded ($\bar{x} = D(z)$) back to image space.
+After training, new image can be generated by decoder network with a given vector $z$.
+In order to train a VAE, we need two loss functions, one is KL divergence loss ($\mathcal{L}_{kl} = D_{kl}(q(z|x)||p(z))$) \cite{kingma2013auto} which is used to make sure that the latent vector $z$ is an independent unit Gaussian random variable.
+The other is feature reconstruction loss.
+Instead of direct comparing the input image and the generated image in the pixel space, we pass both of them to a pre-trained deep convolutional neural network $\Phi$ respectively and then measure the difference between hidden layer representation, i.e., $\mathcal{L}_{rec} = \mathcal{L}^1 + \mathcal{L}^2 + ... + \mathcal{L}^l$, where $\mathcal{L}^l$ represents the feature loss at the $l^{th}$ hidden layer.
+Thus, we use the high-level feature loss to better measure perceptual and semantic differences between the two images, this is because the pretrained network on image classification has already incorporated perceptual and semantic information we desire for.
+During the training, the pretrained loss network is fixed and just for high-level feature extraction, and KL divergence loss $\mathcal{L}_{kl}$ is just used to update encoder network while the reconstruction feature loss $\mathcal{L}_{rec}$ is responsible for updating parameters of both encoder and decoder.